Rumpunzel/rpg-thingy/characters/talents-&-feats/maneuver.md

 When defending, instead of resolving your Intuition dice modifier, you may suffer a minor misfortune or a minor injury instead of suffering a misfortune of injury, respectively.

-In addition, as long as you do not suffer from any injury or misfortune, you add **1** additional die on all your rolls.
+Additionally, as long as you do not suffer from any injury or misfortune, you add **1** additional die on all your rolls.

 ### Wendigo